Strategy and communication for SMEs.

 “Do you know Torsten Trob?”

 Torsten Trob is a highly specialized technician who combines practice and research.
-He loves his subject area, from the smallest challenge to the big vision.
+He loves his subject area, from the slightest challenge to the big vision.
 He is passionate about his field of activity and manages to communicate complex content and topics in a simple, relaxed and enjoyable way.
 As a person, Torsten is down-to-earth and approachable at the same time.
 He likes to exchange ideas with others and loves energetic and positive discourse.
-In addition, he is imaginative and fast in realisation.
+In addition, hee is imaginative and quick to implement.

 The operational plan and implementation.